iremkapucuoglu/p4b-website/content/en/tutorials/multiisochrones.md

 ---
 #### Description of the feature

 GOAT enables the calculation of multi-isochrones, which show how many residents from a certain neighbourhood have access to a facility (e.g. supermarket, kindergarten, public transport stop) in a certain travel time.
+This is particularly useful for comparing different neighborhoods in terms of accessibility to identify potential differences.

 #### Possible use cases (planning questions)